TommasoDF/UVA-Lectures/README.md

 # UVA-Lectures
-Some random stuffs hopefully helpful for the courses I will follow.
+Code and some materials for courses I am going to follow.
+Mainly Pyhton and Julia.